TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 #### Arcane Jaws
 At 2nd level, when you score a hit with your Bite attack, you can expend a number of spell points up to your character level to deal bonus damage of your energy type to the target in addition to the attack’s normal damage.
 The extra damage is 1d6 for every 2 spell points you expend.

-#### Spellflurry I
+#### Spellflurry
-I: At 6th level, when you cast a spell with a casting time of an action, you may take a bonus action and expend 3 spell points to cast a cantrip.
+When you cast a spell with a casting time of an action, you may take a bonus action and expend 3 spell points to cast a cantrip.
+You may do cast up to three cantrips in the same bonus action, paying the cost for each one.
-II: At 9th level and again at 14th level, when you use a bonus action to cast a cantrip in this manner, you can expend 3 additional spell points to cast an additional cantrip as a part of that action, to a maximum of three cantrips at 14th level.

 #### Mystical Heritage
 At 10th level, the latent magic within you becomes ever present, influencing creatures and the environment around you.
 You gain the Change Shape feature, and either the Beguiling Presence, Magical Senses, or Mysterious Stranger feature.